ylchen333/p5.comfyui-helper/README.md

 For every new workflow/RunComfy session, you need to update the XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX server-id since this updates every new work session
-I would recommend setting your runcomfy session to be slightly longer than you anticipate so that you don't need to reset this url each time and wait for the 5 min load up period you can check that your url is correct, past <comfy_url> into your browser and it should display a comfyui
+I would recommend setting your runcomfy session to be slightly longer than you anticipate so that you don't need to reset this url each time and wait for the 5 min load up period you can check that your url is correct, past <comfy_url> into your browser and it should display a ComfyUI instance without any RunComfy UI

 ```
 let comfy;